jisaacstone/urbanmountain/urbanism_books.markdown

   title="Homelessness is a Housing Problem" author="Aldern Colburn" rating="A-"
-  description="Like a long research paper, proving the thesis in the title."
+  description="Like a long research paper, proving the thesis in the title.
+Lots of data and graphs."
   %}

 {% include book.html